Louise Lasser

-Louise Marie Lasser (born April 11, 1939) is an American actress, television writer, and performing arts teacher and director.
-She is known for her portrayal of the title character on the soap opera satire Mary Hartman, Mary Hartman.
-She was married to Woody Allen and appeared in several of his early films.
-She is also a life member of The Actors Studio and studied with both Sanford Meisner and Robert X. Modica.
+Louise Lasser (born April 11, 1939) is an American actress, television writer, and performing arts teacher and director.
+She is known for her portrayal of the title character on the soap opera satire Mary Hartman, Mary Hartman, for which she was Primetime Emmy Award nominated.

+Lasser made her Broadway debut in the musical I Can Get It for You Wholesale (1962).

+She was married to Woody Allen from 1966 until 1970 and acted in several of his early films including Take the Money and Run (1969) and Bananas (1971).
+She hosted Saturday Night Live in 1976 and took guest roles in The Bob Newhart Show, The Mary Tyler Moore Show, Taxi, Laverne and Shirley and St. Elsewhere.

+Her later roles include black comedy films such as Todd Solondz's Happiness (1998) and Owen Kline's Funny Pages (2022).
+She portrayed Beadie in the Lena Dunham-created HBO coming-of-age series Girls from 2013 to 2014.

+Lasser is also a life member of The Actors Studio and studied with both Sanford Meisner and Robert X. Modica.

-Early life and career beginnings
+Early life and education

 Born in New York City, Lasser is the only child of Paula Lasser (née Cohen) and Sol Jay Lasser.
 Her father wrote and published the Everyone's Income Tax Guide series in the 1970s and 1980s.
 Louise did not fully embrace her Jewish heritage until later in life.
 Her mother's emotional instability led to a 1961 suicide attempt that was thwarted by Louise herself.
 Her mother vowed to never forgive Lasser for her actions, and after divorcing her husband, finally took her own life in 1964.
 Sol Jay Lasser later also committed suicide.

+Lasser studied political science at Brandeis University for three years.